Montana School Counselor Certification

 Applicants for the Montana school counselor specialist license must meet one of the following:

-• Completion of a Council for the Accreditation of Counseling and Related Education Programs* (CACREP) accredited school counseling program, including completion of a 600 hour school-based internship – For more information, visit the CACREP website; or
+• Completion of a Council for the Accreditation of Counseling and Related Education Programs (CACREP)-accredited school counseling program that includes a 600-hour school-based internship; OR

-• Earned master’s degree in school counseling from a regionally accredited college/university, including completion of a 600 hour school-based internship, such as the following programs:
+• Completion of a master’s degree in school counseling from a regionally accredited college/university that includes a 600-hour school-based internship, such as the following programs:

 • All applicants must also complete the free, online course entitled “An Introduction to Indian Education for All in Montana,” located here and submit verification of completion along with application materials